home-climate-control/dz/docs/configuration/schedule-syntax.md

 # General Syntax

-Until the [old syntax](./schedule-syntax-deprecated.md) is retired the `description` field will be attempted to be parsed into period settings, if that fails, then the old syntax will be attempted to be parsed (having issued a `WARN` level message in the log), and only then the scheduler will give up.
+Until the [old syntax](./schedule-syntax-deprecated.md) is retired the `description` field will be attempted to be parsed into period settings first, if that fails, then the old syntax will be attempted to be parsed (having issued a `WARN` level message in the log), and only then the scheduler will give up.

 ## Title field

 Contains the period name.
 No restrictions.
+Text after a `#` sign is treated as comments, will not be shown in the console.
+Exercise your judgment here, if you make it too long it won't scroll but will go beyond the screen.

 ## Description field

-Contains the period settings.
+Contains the period settings in YAML.
 Best explained by example:

 ```yaml
 # Comments are allowed in the event description text